ChrisCummins/pip-db/Documentation/log/log.md

 -   Fuzzy matching of search criteria would be useful.
 -   All data contains citations to original source.
--   User submitted data could be potentially useful, but would need a way to distinguish it from the ‘authoritative’ source.
-I think this could be a really interesting topic of research – how can you authenticate user submitted data?
+-   User submitted data could be potentially useful, but would need a way to distinguish it from the 'authoritative' source.
+I think this could be a really interesting topic of research - how can you authenticate user submitted data?
 Ranking by the weight of the citation?
 User rating?
 Peer reviewing?
 -   Version control of the dataset would be useful.
-For example, viewing history (like Wikipedia’s page history), and the ability to undo revisions.
+For example, viewing history (like Wikipedia's page history), and the ability to undo revisions.
 -   Site traffic is impossible to predict.
 It could be used by lots of people, or it may not.
-To accommodate this, I should assume worst-case scenarios for the number of users – in cases of peer reviewing, assume low userbase; in cases of site traffic, assume heavy load.
+To accommodate this, I should assume worst-case scenarios for the number of users - in cases of peer reviewing, assume low userbase; in cases of site traffic, assume heavy load.
 -   Darren has volunteered for offering user testing of work-in-progress